nishant-datadev/ML-climate-anomaly-detection/README.md

 🌡️ Global Temperature Anomaly Detection by Studying Temperature Trends from 1800 to 2024
 ========================================================================================

-A data-driven exploration of land, ocean, and combined temperature anomalies from 1880 to 2024.
+An ML data-driven exploration of land, ocean, and combined temperature anomalies from 1880 to 2024.
 This project leverages visualization and statistical techniques to uncover long-term climate trends, detect outliers and highlight patterns in global temperature behavior.
 It also illustrates a consistent rise in average global temperatures over time, highlighting the ongoing impact of global warming.
+Uses machine learning to predict the global temperature rise in next 100 years.

 📁 Project Structure
 --------------------